Autarkieguide

 ✅ 50% lighter than AGM/Gel

-✅ Fast charging & deep discharge tolerant
+✅ Fast charging capable & deep discharge tolerant

 ✅ High usable capacity (up to 90% discharge possible)